-Profitability vulnerable to inherent cyclicality in business, import duty levels and exchange fluctuations - The profitability remains vulnerable to the cyclicality inherent in the petrochemical business, the import duty levels and foreign exchange fluctuations.
-These factors had impacted the profitability in the last few quarters and the same is likely to remain under pressure over the next few quarters as well.
-Moreover, the downcycle in margins is likely to continue in the near to medium term owing to supply overhang, ethylene over-capacity and tepid global demand.
-This is likely to keep the debt metrics moderated for some time.
+Profitability vulnerable to inherent cyclicality in business, import duty levels and exchange fluctuations - The profitability remains vulnerable to the cyclicality inherent in the petrochemical business, import duty levels and foreign exchange fluctuations.
+Moreover, a downcycle in margins is likely in the near to medium term owing to supply overhang, ethylene overcapacity and tepid global demand.
 Accordingly, the tolling margins for all types of crackers are expected to face headwinds.